CCBlueX/Documentation/md/scriptapi_v3/getting_started.md

 To run the script, place it inside the *scripts* directory located in the *LiquidBounce* directory which in turn can be found in the *.minecraft* directory of your installation.
 When using LiquidLauncher, simply press the directory icon with the arrow in the top right corner next to the *Data location* field in the launcher's settings window to open the data diretory in your file manager.
 Once you ran the game, open up a single player world and open the ClickGUI.
 You should find *MyModule* in the *Misc* category and sending *.addition 1 2* into the chat should execute your command and yield *3* as a result.

+## Additional documentation

+There is [Dokka documentation](https://ccbluex.github.io/LiquidBounce/) for the client.
+You need to invoke them in Java style.
+(Sadly it's not supported to invoke `suspend` functions in JS)

 ## Examples

 A repository with additional examples can be found on our [GitHub page](https://github.com/CCBlueX/LiquidScript).